-It is the policy of St. Paul's Episcopal Church to maintain a Voided Checks Log and document every check that has been voided, regardless of reason.
+It is the policy of St. Paul's Episcopal Church to maintain a Voided Checks Log and document every check that has been voided and the underlying reason.
+The Voided Checks Log should also be included in the folder with checks to be signed, along with the Check Tracking Sheet, for the benefit of the check signers.